Meet the current members of our Trust Board.

 Simon Laing – Trustee

 Simon has worked in the financial sector since graduating in Engineering Science.
 He is a CFA charterholder with over 22 years of experience at large multi-national firms.
 He has been responsible for teams managing US and Global Equity investment portfolios and has expertise in Socially Responsible Investing.
 In his roles, he has interacted with and advised public company managements and boards.
+In his current role he manages multi-asset investment portfolios for clients including schools and charities.

-Simon and his wife have three sons and moved to the Harpenden area seventeen years ago.
+Simon and his wife have three sons and moved to the Harpenden area twenty years ago.
 He has coached local rugby and cricket teams and is delighted to have the opportunity to help KWS achieve its purpose.

 Suzy Lawrence – Trustee